 The Board has three transportation advisory councils, of which the Board members are exofficio members.

-Established under the ICC Termination Act of 1995, RSTAC advises the Board, the Secretary of Transportation, and Congress on railroad-transportation policy issues of particular importance to small shippers and small railroads, such as railcar supply, rates, and competitive matters.
+Established under the ICC Termination Act of 1995, the Railroad-Shipper Transportation Advisory Council (RSTAC) advises the Board, the Secretary of Transportation, and Congress on railroad-transportation policy issues of particular importance to small shippers and small railroads, such as railcar supply, railroad service, rates, and competitive matters.
 Its 15 appointed members consist of senior officials representing large and small shippers, large and small railroads, and one at-large representative.
 Along with the Board members, the Secretary of Transportation is also an ex-officio member.
-RSTAC typically holds meetings quarterly; however, beginning in mid-March of 2020, as COVID-19 began to impact the U.S. economy and the transportation network, RSTAC members met virtually each week with the

-Board Members and the FRA Administrator to report on the status of rail service and operations.
-In July, those meetings began to be held bi-weekly and continued until the following July when they were transitioned to being monthly.
+RSTAC typically holds meetings quarterly; however, due to the ongoing impacts of COVID-19 on the U.S. economy and the transportation network, RSTAC members held virtual meetings monthly with the Board Members and the FRA Administrator to report on the status of rail service and operations.
+RSTAC resumed quarterly, in-person meetings in May 2022.

 The Rail Energy Transportation Advisory Committee (RETAC) was created in 2007 to provide advice and guidance to the agency on emerging issues concerning the rail transportation of energy resources such as coal, crude oil, ethanol, and other biofuels.
 The 25 voting members of RETAC represent a balance of stakeholders, including large and small railroads, coal producers, electric utilities, the biofuels industry, the petroleum production industry, and the private railcar industry.
 RETAC typically holds meetings twice per year.
-RETAC met virtually on October 7, 2020 and again on April 22, 2021.
+RETAC met virtually on November 16, 2021, and in-person on April 20, 2022.

 The National Grain Car Council (NGCC) assists the Board in addressing issues concerning grain transportation by fostering communication among railroads, shippers, rail-car manufacturers, and the government.
 The NGCC, which meets once a year, is composed of 14 representatives from Class I railroads, seven from Class II and Class III railroads, 14 from grain shippers and receivers, and seven from private rail car owners and manufacturers.
-NGCC met virtually on August 26, 2021.
+NGCC was held in person on August 25, 2022.